servalproject/batphone/INSTALL.md

  * **Error: Oops, it looks like you didn't provide an argument for '-t'.
    '-p' was found instead.**  The [SDK platform package][] for Android API level 8 is not installed.
-Install it and try again.
+Install it (see step 3) and try again.

 If the development environment is all present and correct, and the build still fails, then contact the [Serval Project Developers][] Google Group for